awsdocs/amazon-s3-developer-guide/doc_source/object-lock-managing.md

 ## Setting Retention Limits<a name="object-lock-managing-retention-limits"></a>

 You can set minimum and maximum allowable retention periods for a bucket using a bucket policy\.
 You do this using the `s3:object-lock-remaining-retention-days` condition key\.
-The following example shows a bucket policy that sets a maximum retention period of 10 days\.
+The following example shows a bucket policy that uses the `s3:object-lock-remaining-retention-days` condition key to set a maximum retention period of 10 days\.

 ```
 {